 Bear Aware Canmore

 We have put together this brief guide to help keep you safe on the trails during bear season.
 Most information is courtesy of Parks Canada and Alberta Environment and Parks.
+Please remember, bear attacks a extremely rear, but following some simple steps can help keep you safe.

 This first thing to do is avoid an encounter with a bear if possible.
 Although an encounter with a bear can be very exciting, it can also be extremely dangerous so keep your distance.